-Families of prospective students are asked to schedule an appointment on a Friday when the student is available to take a reading assessment and a written math assessment.
-Morning and noon time sessions are available throughout the school year.
+Families of prospective students are asked to schedule an appointment when to take a reading assessment and a written math assessment.
 If applicable, parents are also asked to bring copies of educational/medical evaluations reflecting accommodations provided at previous schools.
 All new students at Sacred Heart Academy are asked to sign a Probationary Enrollment Form, which is available in the school office.